f-t-s/al-folio/_projects/icr.markdown

 In an attempt to make this more precise, I will explain how *implicit competitive regularization* could allow GANs to generate good images.
 I will also provide empirical evidence that this is what actually happens in practice.
+Finally, I will use a game-theoretic interpretation of ICR to motivate the use of [Competitive Gradient Descent (CGD)](https://f-t-s.github.io/projects/cgd/) for the purpose of strengthening ICR.
+In our experiments on CIFAR 10, this leads to improved stability and higher inception score when compared to explicit regularization motivated by the minimax interpretation.

 ### The GAN-dilemma